CAYC-MB MTS PD Day - Fostering Inquiry, Play & Well-Being with Nature

 Sessions - 10:30 AM-12:00 PM

-AM1 - Risky Play (2 spots remaining)
+FULL - AM1 - Risky Play

 "Risky play” involves activities that offer challenges and a degree of risk.
 Supported by research in medicine, health, psychiatry, and education, risky play enhances self-regulation and overall growth.
 This workshop explores various forms of risky play and will encourage teachers to consider ways to manage these in a good way, while acknowledging the barriers that make this so hard to do at school.
 Discussion will cover setting boundaries that promote benefits, considerations of equity and accessibility, and fostering sage yet adventurous play through language and clear expectations.
 By integrating risky play into the curriculum educators can enrich learning experiences and nurture holistic development.
 This session will occur outdoors in order to engage in real-world scenarios where risky play occurs.
 Teachers will have opportunities to spot the risk, access the risk and consider the benefits.
 Participants are encouraged to dress appropriately for the weather and to bring whatever tools will support comfort while in the outdoors (or indoors).